learn-co-students/london-ds-111819/mod_5/project/README.md

 2. An organized **README.md** file in the GitHub repository that describes the contents of the repository.
 This file should be the source of information for navigating through the repository and be an Executive Summary of your findings.

-3. An **_"Executive Summary" PowerPoint Presentation_** that gives a brief overview of your problem/dataset, and each step of the OSEMN process.
+3. An **_"Executive Summary" PowerPoint Presentation_** that gives a brief overview of your problem/dataset, and each step of the CRISP-DM process.

 Note: On-campus students may have different deliverables, please speak with your instructor.